ISSN (print) – 2520-6761ISSN (online) – 2520-6311

 The Journal of Business Ethics and Leadership promotes the development of scientific cooperation and international dissemination of theoretical and empirical research, as well as the best global democratic practices regarding ethical standards and leadership in business, trade, management, public administration and education.

-Our journal publishes original articles of basic and applied research, conceptual and empirical papers, conference papers, case studies and critical reviews.
+The journal publishes the results of fundamental and applied research, conceptual and empirical articles, analytical thematic studies and critical reviews.

 - Honesty, transparency, standards, reputation, fairness and ethics in business, trade, management, public administration and education (academic integrity);